Nikon D40X vs Panasonic S1R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D40X and Panasonic Lumix DC-S1R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the S1R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D40X does not offer wifi capability.
+In contrast, the D40X does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic S1R (unlike the D40X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.